frank-64/ToBeFrank/about.md

 Hi, I'm Frankie!

-Welcome to my blog, this is a place for me to share recent project, words of warning, useful tech tools and other exciting things.
+Welcome to my blog, this is a place for me to share recent projects, words of warning, useful tech tools and other exciting things.

 This blog aims to record any interesting discoveries throughout my career as a Software Developer through work and personal projects.